A masterpiece from Hideki Matsuyama to take Masters lead

+“I’ve been playing with the lead the whole week, and obviously there’s been an hour where Hideki has sort of moved out there in front,” Rose said.
+“All the guys chasing at 7-under par are all capable of that little run Hideki has had.
+So it’s all up for grabs tomorrow.”

+Matsuyama followed with an 8-iron to 5 feet to the front right shelf on the par-3 16th for birdie, and his pitching wedge to the back pin on the 17th had enough spin to settle 10 feet from the hole for another.

+Corey Conners had a hole-in-one on No. 6 in a 68 and was at 6-under 210.
 Jordan Spieth was within two shots of the lead despite a double bogey on the seventh hole, but he couldn’t keep pace and shot 72 to fall six shots behind.

 Matsuyama will play in the final group with Schauffele, a comfortable pairing.
 Schauffele’s mother was raised in Japan and he speaks enough Japanese to share a few laughs with Matsuyama during Saturday’s pairing.

 That won’t eliminate all the pressure.
+A major is on the line, and no other course than Augusta National is capable of serving up surprises.

-His lone shot at a major was at Quail Hollow in the 2017 PGA Championship when he was one shot behind with three holes to play and missed a crucial par putt.
+Matsuyama’s lone shot at a major was at Quail Hollow in the 2017 PGA Championship when he was one shot behind with three holes to play and missed a crucial par putt.
 He was in tears after that round, a player under enormous pressure in golf-mad Japan.

 Matsuyama wasn’t the first Japanese star of his generation — that was close friend Ryo Ishikawa — but he is by far the most accomplished.
 Matsuyama has 14 worldwide wins, five on the PGA Tour.
 He has reached as high as No. 2 in the world.